 The ninth week of Fall 2003 saw two teams climb in the standings, while three teams slipped.
 Andee Weinfurt picked up this week's high game (168) and series (421) for the women, while Carl Goetz earned this week's high game (212) and series (562) for the men.
 Read on for all the rest of the details!

-On lanes 17 & 18: Atomic Goo traded lane malfunctions with Bowl me Ishmael!.
-While headlined by Phil Schroeder with his 390 series, Atomic Goo got swept by Ishmael.
-While that was going down, Pat O'Reily oversaw Ishmael with his 469 (with a nod to #1 Power-Ranked Michael Basham) as they swept the competition.
+On lanes 17 & 18: Atomic Goo accepted a challenge by Bowl me Ishmael!.
+In spite of the prowess of Phil Schroeder with his 390 series, Atomic Goo got swept by Ishmael.
+Conversely, Pat O'Reily commanded Ishmael with his 469 (with a nod to #1 Power-Ranked Michael Basham) as they swept the competition.
 Atomic Goo drops 1 spot in the standings to 4th place, while Ishmael moves 1 spot to 3rd.

-On lanes 19 & 20: Bowlers of Mass Confusion had some one-on-one time with Wolverines.
-Topped by Jason Carpio with his 490 series, Mass Confusion collected 3 wins against the Wolverines.
-Meanwhile, Thomas Lin drew the spotlight in the Wolverines with his 496 despite his team notching only a single win.
+On lanes 19 & 20: Bowlers of Mass Confusion sparred with Wolverines.
+Showcasing Jason Carpio with his 490 series, Mass Confusion collected 3 wins against the Wolverines.
+While that was going down, Thomas Lin took the lead in the Wolverines with his 496 despite his team notching only a single win.
 Bowlers of Mass Confusion remains in 2nd place, while the Wolverines remain in 5th.

-Bowlers rolling into The 200 Club include: Carl Goetz (212) and Pat Searcy (203)
+Bowlers who stripped naked and shared a cozy hottub together in a back room at The 200 Club include: Carl Goetz (212) and Pat Searcy (203)

 NEXT WEEK:

-- First, on lanes 15&16, 7th-place Gutter Minds will tussle with 5th-place Wolverines (hcp 56).
+- First, on lanes 15&16, 7th-place Gutter Minds will chill with 5th-place Wolverines (hcp 56).
 Gutter Minds are expected to roll a little low and lose the series but avoid getting swept; while the Wolverines are forecast to raise their average while they enjoy their victories.

-- Moving to lanes 17&18, 1st-place Anchors Aweigh! will compete against 2nd-place Bowlers of Mass Confusion (hcp 67).
+- Moving to lanes 17&18, 1st-place Anchors Aweigh! will roll against 2nd-place Bowlers of Mass Confusion (hcp 67).
 The Anchors might maintain their current strength as they lose the series but avoid getting swept; while Mass Confusion ought to raise their average while they enjoy their victories.

 *(Remember, the predicted results above are based on mathematical extrapolations and can be changed by all sorts of factors.
 If you don't like how your team's results are predicted, you and your teammates have the power to prove the math wrong!)